 The Dentistry SIG completed some further organizational tasks and began reviewing terms to provide advice and recommendations to the content committee.
 Primarily, the terms were those identified by the American Dental Association as being included in SNODENT, but possibly not yet in SNOMED CT.

-The SIG reviewed the Terms of Reference and provided no further comment.
+The SIG reviewed and approved the Terms of Reference and provided no further comment.
+This will be forwarded to the Content Committee by the Content Committee liaison Dr. Geraldine Wade.
 Ian Green provided the SIG with excellent background information on the role of the SIG and compared its role with other professional SIGS.
 He then explained ref sets and managed services to the group, as many of those involved with the Dentistry SIG are brand new to the IHTSDO processes.

-With the assistance of Mr. Green and Geraldine Wade answering questions raised by SIG members, the SIG reviewed several different spreadsheets that contained terms for consideration as additions to SNOMED CT.
+With the assistance of Mr. Green and Dr. Geraldine Wade answering questions raised by SIG members, the SIG reviewed several different spreadsheets that contained terms for consideration as additions to SNOMED CT.
 A number of terms required clarification by the submitting body and those were completed, along with additional supporting information to assist in the review process.
 Further terms were evaluated and, where suggested, additional information as to the SIG’s consensus were provided in order to assist the content committee and other possible portions of the review process.

 Included with this written report is a spreadsheet that includes the various terms that were evaluated and commented on.
 The spreadsheet will also contain the SIGs suggestions and additional information the SIG felt might be of value.